Costco Wholesale Corporation

 A tariff-driven consumer recession causes comparable sales to stall, membership growth decelerates, and the premium multiple compresses to historical trough levels.

-- US tariff-driven cost inflation raises COGS, forcing Costco to absorb or pass on increases — either margin contraction or member pushback
+- Tariff-driven cost inflation raises COGS, forcing Costco to absorb costs or pass through price increases that slow traffic

-- Comparable sales growth falls below 4% for two consecutive quarters as members reduce discretionary bulk purchasing
+- Comparable sales growth falls below 4% for two consecutive quarters as discretionary bulk purchasing weakens

 - International expansion slows in China and Asia as local competition and consumer sentiment deteriorate